jeffTheItGuy/chainmesh/README.md

 ## What It Is

-BlockMesh is a production-grade API gateway that sits between your applications and blockchain RPC nodes.
+Chainmesh is a production-grade API gateway that sits between your applications and blockchain RPC nodes.
 It adds **reliability, speed, and tenant isolation** that raw node endpoints don't provide.

 Raw RPC endpoints are:
 - **Unreliable** — public nodes go down without warning